William Franklin “Billy” Graham II

 Billy Graham pioneered the early use of television specials in the 1950s, and that strategy continues today with regular broadcasts of original programming in the United States.
 These specials blend messages from Billy and Franklin Graham and real-life stories from the front lines of Billy Graham Evangelistic Association ministries.

 The TV/Telephone Ministry, in conjunction with the Billy Graham TV Specials, began nationwide in March 1981 and has since served more than one million people.
 From the privacy of their homes, people can call the telephone number on their screens to receive spiritual help and guidance.
-Currently, there are 39 active phone centers, 523 phones and 1,920 trained volunteers.
+Currently, there are 41 active phone centers, 530 phones and more than 2,000 trained volunteers.

 Named for Ruth Graham’s love for the Bible and Christian literature, Ruth’s Attic bookstores are the resource ministry of the Billy Graham Evangelistic Association.
 An Internet store and two walk-in stores at Billy Graham Evangelistic Association facilities in Asheville and Charlotte, N.C., provide evangelism and discipleship resources that include Billy Graham Classic Crusade DVDs, Dare To Be a Daniel training resources, the Christian Worker’s Handbook, books by Graham family members and other trusted Christian authors, as well as music and gifts from the Billy Graham Library.
-Find the online store at www.billygrahambookstore.org
+Shop the online store.

 The Response Center opened in June 1998 to provide information to people with questions regarding the BGEA and to respond to those who need spiritual encouragement.
 The Response Center also receives calls for Samaritan’s Purse.
-It is open Monday through Friday 8:30 a.m.– 11 p.m. and Saturday 9 a.m. – 11 p.m.
+It is open Monday through Friday from 8:30 a.m. to 11 p.m.
+ET.
+On Saturdays, the Response Center is open from 9 a.m. to 7 p.m.
+ET (January-August) and 9 a.m. to 11 p.m.
+ET (September-December).